A Min-Max Relation on Dicuts and Dijoins in Weighted Chordal Digraphs: Introduction

 \section{Introduction}

 In a digraph $D=(V,A)$, for a proper node subset $U\subsetneqq V, U\neq\emptyset$, denote by $\delta^+(U)$ and $\delta^-(U)$ the arcs leaving and entering $U$, respectively.
 Let $\delta(U):=\delta^+(U)\cup \delta^-(U)$.
 A \textit{dicut} is a set of arcs of the form $\delta^+(U)$ such that $\delta^-(U)=\emptyset$.
 A \textit{dijoin} is a set of arcs that intersects every dicut at least once.
-If $D$ is a weighted digraph with arc weights $w:A\rightarrow \mathbb{Z}_+$, we say that $D$ can \textit{pack} $k$ dijoins if there exist $k$ dijoins $J_1,...,J_k$ such that no arc $e$ is contained in more than $w(e)$ of $J_1,...,J_k$.
-In this case, $J_1,...,J_k$ is a \textit{packing} of dijoins in $D$ under weight $w$.
+If $D$ is a weighted digraph with arc weights $w:A\rightarrow \mathbb{Z}_+$, we say that $(D,w)$ can \textit{pack} $k$ dijoins if there exist $k$ dijoins $J_1,...,J_k$ such that no arc $e$ is contained in more than $w(e)$ of $J_1,...,J_k$.
+In this case, $J_1,...,J_k$ is a \textit{packing} of dijoins in $(D,w)$.
 Assume that the minimum weight of a dicut is $\tau$.
-Clearly, $\tau$ is an upper bound of the maximum number of dijoins in a packing.
-Edmonds and Giles \cite{edmonds1977min} conjectured that the other direction also holds true: \begin{conjecture}[Edmonds-Giles] In a weighted digraph, the minimum weight of a dicut is equal to the maximum size of a packing of dijoins. \end{conjecture} Schrijver \cite{schrijver1980counterexample} disproved the above conjecture by providing a counterexample.
+Clearly, $\tau$ is an upper bound on the maximum number of dijoins in a packing.
+Edmonds and Giles \cite{edmonds1977min} conjectured that the other direction also holds true: \begin{conjecture}[Edmonds-Giles] In a weighted digraph, the minimum weight of a dicut is equal to the maximum size of a packing of dijoins. \end{conjecture} Schrijver \cite{schrijver1980counterexample} disproved the above conjecture by providing a counterexample (see Figure \ref{fig:Younger}).
 However, the unweighted version of the Edmonds-Giles conjecture, proposed by Woodall \cite{woodall1978menger}, is still open.
-Namely, the minimum size of a dicut equals the maximum number of disjoint dijoins.
+Woodall's conjecture asserts that the minimum size of a dicut equals the maximum number of disjoint dijoins.